 Any questions or concerns can be directed to the Residential Life and Housing Office, 320.363.3512 or firstname.lastname@example.org.

-All residential buildings that are on card access are secured throughout the academic year during the following hours:
+All residential buildings that are on card access are secured 24 hours a day throughout the academic year and during breaks.

-This policy is primarily designed to make sure that only members of the SJU community enter residence halls after hours.
-SJU student ID cards will open the locks at any time when school is in session.
+This policy is primarily designed to make sure that only members of the SJU community enter residence halls.
+SJU student ID cards will open the locks at any time when classes are in session.

 Reviewed and updated: May 2009